 This piece of advice is especially important when you’re using PLA filaments.
 Quality in printing with other materials can also be increased this way but setting the right temperature would have a much greater impact on them.

-Regulate the retraction
+Adjust the retraction

 Retraction is an important factor when you’re using both one and two-material extruders.
 It’s responsible for retracting the filament when it’s not being used, although it constantly changes the pressure in the nozzle.